jenstroeger/python-package-template/README.md

 SKIP=check-hooks-apply,check-useless-excludes,actionlint make dist
 ```

 Note that we skip Git hooks that are unnecessary when building from the source distribution.
-As above, this builds both the source package and a binary distribution, and stores them in the  `dist/` folder.
-In addition, as expected, setting the `SOURCE_DATE_EPOCH` environment variable to the build epoch value of the original sdist and wheel build results in the bit-exact same binary distribution package!
+As above, this builds the source package and a binary distribution, and stores both in the  `dist/` folder.
+And, as expected, setting the `SOURCE_DATE_EPOCH` environment variable to the build epoch value of the original sdist and wheel build results in the bit-exact same binary distribution package!

 ## Build integrity using SLSA framework